 Have a look at the following graph.
-This graph shows roughly half an hour of measured have motion.
+This graph shows roughly 15 minutes of measured have motion.
 This is real data.
-The green and red colors of the graph show the moments indicated by our WavePredictor as 'large heave amplitudes likely to occur': green, and 'large heave amplitudes unlikely to occur': red.
+The green and red colors of the graph show the moments indicated by our WavePredictor as 'large heave amplitudes likely to occur': red, and 'large heave amplitudes unlikely to occur': green.
 All predicted 120 seconds in advance.

-We see that the WavePredictor is a bit conservative, but the two large amplitude heave events (at roughly 25 and 48 minutes into the hour) are correctly warned for.
+We see that the WavePredictor correctly picked out the large amplitude heave events, all of them are correctly warned for.
 We also see that there still remain quite some 'windows of opportunity', the green sections.

 Recent studies using our growing dataset that is accumulating with every project we are involved have shown that the limits based on significant wave height (Hs) can be increased by roughly 15-20%, without reducing operational safety.

 Let us take a W2W vessel operating at the North Sea as an example.
 Our example vessel has the following operational limits: